Experts Cite Only One Certain Cause of Soybean Leaf Cupping: Dicamba

 “This is also not a valid speculation based on multiple studies conducted by university researchers,” Jha says.
 “The 2,4-D symptomology on soybean is very much distinct from dicamba symptomology.”

-Enlist herbicides can cause cosmetic and temporary leaf strapping, which is different in appearance from cupping.
-Strapping generally appears within hours of herbicide application and dissipates in 12 to 36 hours.
-Dicamba damage often shows up as late as seven to 14 days after application, especially in dry conditions.
-The only definitively known cause of soybean leaf cupping is exposure to dicamba.
-In the pictures below, you can see the difference between the two symptomologies.
+Enlist herbicides can also cause cosmetic and temporary leaf strapping, which is different in appearance from cupping.
+Strapping can occur within hours of herbicide application and dissipates in 12 to 36 hours.
+Again, yield is not affected.

 Soybean Cupping